zhusz/CVPR15-CFSS/README.md

 Released on July 25, 2015

-**By research demands, we further release a CFSS model that is specifically trained for VJ face detection box (Matlab version).
+**By research demands, we further release a CFSS model that is specifically trained for VJ (Matlab) face detection box.
 Download the model [here](https://www.dropbox.com/s/jvoylj8tpgo6yj4/CFSS_Model_VJ.tar.gz).**

 **A comprehensive evaluation of our approach (CFSS) by IBUG [here](https://arxiv.org/pdf/1603.06015.pdf)**.